 Night Shift won’t work on the following older 9.3 eligible hardware:

 - iPad 2, iPad 3rd/4th Gen, as well as the iPad Mini.

 - iPod Touch 5G.

 Night Shift will work on the following newer 9.3 eligible hardware:

 - iPad Air and above, iPad Mini 2 and above, and iPad Pro.

 - iPod Touch 6G.

 One final trick to highlight before we’re done.
 You can adjust the warmth of the screen by using the slider at the bottom of the Night Shift menu.
 “Less Warm” means you’ll get less of a red tint when Night Shift is on, while “More Warm” means the screen will look redder.
-If you tap on the Night Shift slider, it will show you what that level of warmth will look like when Night Shift turns on.
+If you tap on the Night Shift slider, it show you how that level of warmth will look when Night Shift turns on.